Tobi29/scapes-engine/README.md

 # Scapes Engine
-General purpose game engine written in Kotlin.
+General purpose game engine written in Kotlin and various cross-platform libraries to allow as much code sharing as possible.

 Its codebase was split off [Scapes](https://github.com/Tobi29/Scapes) to make it reusable for other projects.